I need accurate lip sync that matches the audio perfectly.

 How Lip Sync Works -- The Audio-to-Animation Pipeline

 A lip sync API converts audio to lip sync animation through a three-stage pipeline.
-First, audio analysis extracts phonemes (speech sounds) from the audio stream.
-Then, phoneme-to-viseme mapping translates each sound into one of 16 standard mouth positions.
+First, audio analysis reads the waveform from a microphone, a pre-made audio asset, or the voice an AI provider is already playing.
+Then, an inference engine translates the sound into one of a small set of standard mouth positions called visemes.
 Finally, the lip sync SDK animation engine renders these shapes on the character at 60-120fps, creating the illusion of natural speech.

 How do you do 120fps lip sync on web?